Traveling to Sweden for two weeks gave me ample opportunity to discover traditional Swedish foods.

-While it's true the overall cost of travel is higher than in other countries such as Thailand and Colombia, there are cheap eats, food trucks, and good deals to be found.
+While the overall cost of travel is higher than in other countries such as Thailand and Colombia, there are cheap eats, food trucks, and good deals to be found.

 Plus, if you're taking advantage of a travel rewards program like Marriott Bonvoy, then whatever you're spending can benefit you later.

-What follows are my best bites in Sweden based on time in the two largest cities, Stockholm and Gothenburg, as well as my journey north to Västerbotten in Swedish Lapland.
+What follows are my best bites in Sweden based on time in the two largest cities, Stockholm and Gothenburg, and my journey north to Västerbotten in Swedish Lapland.

 Specifically, I began with lunch at TAK, a rooftop restaurant my friend Gary recommended.

-Even simple decisions were proving hard after two days of travel (and not much sleep), so I chose the three-course set lunch for $45.
+Even simple decisions proved hard after two days of travel (and not much sleep), so I chose the three-course set lunch for $45.